telerik/blazor-docs/knowledge-base/datepicker-kb-change-starting-day-of-week.md

 ## Solution

-To set the start of the week to dfferent one in the Telerik DatePicker for Blazor, override the `FirstDayOfWeek` property of the current culture in your application.
+To set the start of the week to a different one in the Telerik DatePicker for Blazor, override the `FirstDayOfWeek` property of the current culture in your application.
 Follow the steps below to implement this solution:

 1. Include the necessary namespaces for [globalization]({%slug globalization-formats%}) in your component.
 2. Add the Telerik DatePicker component to your razor page.